semaphoreci/docs/docs/reference/conditions-reference.md

    - A glob pattern
      example: "/lib/**/*.js" matches every JS file in the lib directory

-   - A list of multiple file patterns
+   - A list of multiple file patterns.
      example: "['/lib', '/app', '/config/**/*.rb']" matches every file in the lib, app directories, and every Ruby file in the config directory

-[configuration] - Optional, map containing the values for configurable parameters.
+[configuration] - Optional; a map containing the values for configurable parameters.
                   All parameters and their default values are stated below. e.g. {on_tags: false, default_branch: 'master-new'}
 ```